 by Tracy Johnson

-The problem is a result of programmers perception that talk is bad.
+The problem is programmer perception that talk is bad.
 Another issue is that some of the talk on the radio actually is bad.
-And then there’s how radio has positioned personality over the years (decades) to suggest to listeners that “less talk” is a benefit.
+And then there’s how radio has positioned personality over the years (decades) to suggest that “less talk” is a benefit.

-But it goes even deeper than that.
+But it goes deeper than that.
 It gets into science.

-In an effort to find data that provides a programming advantage, program directors dig deep into data, pointing at M-Score statistics that show meters tuning out as spoken word breaks continue.
+To find a programming advantage, program directors dig into data, pointing at M-Score statistics that show meters tuning out as spoken word continue.

-Then management watches focus groups from behind the two-way mirror, listening to station fans complaining that “All DJs talk too much and never have anything to say.”
+Then management watches focus groups, listening to fans complain that “All DJs talk too much and never have anything to say.”

-Psychologists that study the brain have shown that human brains process information in channels.
+Psychologists that study the brain have shown humans process information in channels.
 As long as the input comes into the brain in different channels, it’s easy to process multiple things simultaneously.
 That’s why we can walk and chew gum at the same time.
 Those activities are processed in different channels.

-Now, it turns out that music is processed in a different channel that most foreground activities, like reading or having a conversation.
+It turns out that music is processed in a different channel than foreground activities, like reading or having a conversation.
 That’s why you can write a report or study a presentation with music in the background.
 It’s processed in different channels!

-But the spoken word is processed in the same channel as foreground activities.
-For example, when trying to concentrate on driving a car in an unfamiliar area, it’s difficult to have a conversation with someone in the car.
+But spoken word is processed in the same channel as foreground activities.
+When trying to concentrate on driving a car in an unfamiliar area, it’s difficult to have a conversation with someone in the car.